U.S. to train Liberian armed forces to help tackle Ebola crisis

 Many in the country, founded by descendants of freed American slaves, have looked to Washington for support, as they did during the civil war, which killed nearly 250,000 people.

-The U.S. government has already committed around $100 million to tackle the outbreak by providing protective equipment for healthcare workers, food, water, medical and hygiene equipment.
+The U.S. government has already committed around $100 million (61.51 million pounds) to tackle the outbreak by providing protective equipment for healthcare workers, food, water, medical and hygiene equipment.

 U.S. Ambassador to Liberia Deborah Malac told reporters in Monrovia that the United States would support Liberia both through the epidemic and beyond.